Foresight Solar & Technology VCT plc - GM Statement

 General Meeting Statement

-The Board of Foresight Solar & Technology VCT plc is pleased to announce that at the General Meeting of the Company held at 10.30 a.m. on 27 January 2020, the resolution proposed was duly passed.
+The Board of Foresight Solar & Technology VCT plc is pleased to announce that at the General Meeting of the Company held at 11.00 a.m. on 27 January 2020 all of the resolutions were duly passed.

 The proxy voting was as follows: